 Throw in a cat or dog as incentive, and all of a sudden those same grandkids are leading the charge to go to Grandma’s house.
 Check out this video of a child playing with his Grandmother’s dog at the park.
 It has received over 18 million views so far:

-Pets for the Elderly Help with Dementia
+Pets for Elderly People Help with Dementia

 Another study (sorry I cite so many studies, but I want to show the scientific backing for the benefits of pets) tested the benefits of having a resident dog vs. a visiting dog in an Alzheimer’s care unit.
 They kept track of the behavior of the residents for four weeks prior to the study, and then for four weeks with a dog living in the unit full-time.
 On the night shift there wasn’t a whole lot of difference.
 During the day, however, they noticed a significant decrease in behavioral problems.